- > CSR (Corporate Social Responsibility)

 Our European affiliates have supported a large number of local and regional organizations in the form of both financial and in-kind donations, including equipment for hospitals.

 ● In Germany, our European Headquarters, Daiichi Sankyo Europe GmbH, has made a donation of 100,000 euros to the city of Pfaffenhofen, near Munich, where one of our production sites is located.
 This money is earmarked for purchasing face protection masks.
+We also donated money to local food banks and to a welfare organization supporting refugees.

 Details of further support by Daiichi Sankyo group companies worldwide will be made public on this page as they become available.